 A tenant (or prospective tenant) may also sue you in state or federal court, even after filing a complaint, as long as an administrative hearing has not yet begun or the tenant has not already signed a conciliation agreement.
-If the tenant goes to federal court, he or she must do so within two years of the alleged violation.
+A tenant who plans to go to federal court must do so within two years of the alleged violation.

 In a typical federal lawsuit, the tenant has consulted an attorney immediately after the landlord's alleged discriminatory conduct.
 The attorney prepares a complaint and asks the court for an expedited hearing, hoping to get an order from the court directing the landlord to cease the discriminatory practice without a formal hearing.

-A court or housing agency that finds that discrimination has taken place may order you to do one or more of the following:
+A court or housing agency that finds that discrimination has taken place may order you, the landlord, to do one or more of the following:

 For especially outrageous discrimination, you may have to pay punitive damages of thousands of dollars, plus the tenant's attorney fees.

-Even if you are ultimately vindicated, the costs of defending housing discrimination lawsuit or administrative complaint can be devastating.
-Cases can be quite complicated, and typically require an attorney's help.
+Even if you are ultimately vindicated, the costs of defending a housing discrimination lawsuit or administrative complaint can be devastating.
+Cases can be quite complicated and typically require an attorney's help.

 It's crucial that you hire someone experienced with defending landlords in discrimination complaints and lawsuits.
-For advice on finding a good lawyer, see the Nolo article How to Find an Excellent Attorney.
-Also, check out Nolo’s Lawyer Directory for California landlords who specialize in landlord-tenant law.
+For advice on finding a good lawyer, see How to Find an Excellent Attorney.

-For detailed information on discrimination and fair housing, see the Nolo books Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman, The California Landlord's Law Book: Rights and Responsibilities, by David Brown and Janet Portman.
+For detailed information on discrimination and fair housing, see the Nolo books Every Landlord's Legal Guide and The California Landlord's Law Book: Rights and Responsibilities.